Why Are Your Muscles Sore After Massage

 Each body and individual is different.
 That means that the therapist and YOU must direct the massage in the way that is most beneficial for you.

 Drinking lots of water helps flush the metabolic (body) wastes that are released by the massage through normal elimination channels–your kidneys.
-This helps prevent soreness and is always something to do following a massage (unless your doctor says otherwise).
+This helps prevent soreness and is always something good to do following a massage (unless your doctor says otherwise).

 You may also ice or heat these sore areas to help get rid of the tenderness.